How to run 100 meters ?: Longer races

 We have obtained data for Tables \ref{tab2} and \ref{tab3} from Christine Hanon \cite{han} as well as estimated data for $\bar \sigma$: for the 400m, it corresponds to French world level athletes, while for the 800m, it is the Olympic and World record of Rudisha (London 2012), where he was in front for the whole run, so that no strategy related to overtaking modified his way of running.

-In the 400m case, the $\dot{V}O2$ curve is increasing which leads to a velocity profile (Figure \ref{fig400} left) similar to a 100m, increasing and then decreasing though the decrease is stronger and the increase is only during the first quarter of the race, as can be confirmed in Table \ref{tab2}.
-The first part of the race is at maximal force, then the force is decreased and so is the velocity due to the fact that $\dot{V}O2$ is increasing.
+In the 400m case, the $\dot{VO2}$ curve is increasing which leads to a velocity profile (Figure \ref{fig400} left) similar to a 100m, increasing and then decreasing though the decrease is stronger and the increase is only during the first quarter of the race, as can be confirmed in Table \ref{tab2}.
+The first part of the race is at maximal force, then the force is decreased and so is the velocity due to the fact that $\dot{VO2}$ is increasing.
+The description of the race of Theorem \ref{theomain} holds, as well as (\ref{eqt12}). { This is consistent with previous analyses in the literature leading to double exponentials for short races, but additionally provides a relation between the time where the runner starts slowing down and his total anaerobic energy.}

-In the case of an 800m, the curve $\sigma(e(t))$ is increasing and then decreasing, which leads to a complicated race strategy: the beginning of the race is at maximal force and the velocity is increasing.
-Then, the $\dot{V}O2$ is still increasing, and on the singular arc, the velocity is decreasing.
-At $t=40s$, the curve $\sigma(e(t))$ changes monotony and so does the curve $v(t)$: $v$ is increasing again until the runner reaches a situation where he can no longer increase his velocity because he does not have enough energy left and he moves onto a constrained arc where the derivative of the force is constant, before finishing on a zero energy arc.
+In the case of an 800m, the curve $\sigma(e(t))$ is increasing and then decreasing, which leads to a complicated race strategy: the beginning of the race is at maximal force and the velocity is increasing. {Then, the $\dot{VO2}$ is still increasing, and on the singular arc, the velocity is decreasing: indeed equation \eqref{eqvsimp} holds but $\alpha=\sigma' (e)>0$.
+At $t=40s$, the curve $\sigma(e(t))$ changes monotony and $\alpha$ changes sign and is negative again.
+Therefore, from \eqref{eqvsimp}, the curve $v(t)$ is increasing again} until the runner reaches a situation where he can no longer increase his velocity because he does not have enough energy left and he moves onto a constrained arc where the derivative of the force is constant, before finishing on a zero energy arc.
 We have no mathematical proof that this is the best strategy in this order, but it is consistent with different possible arcs and the curve $\sigma(e(t))$.
+More precisely, the possibility of an arc of maximal force is allowed when $\sigma$ is an increasing function of energy, that is a decreasing function of time.
+In Theorem \ref{theomain}, { Step 3}, it was ruled out because $\sigma$ had the opposite monotony.
+We see from this part of the proof of Theorem \ref{theomain} that the decrease of velocity at the end of the race is related to the monotony of $\sigma$.
+Therefore, if $\sigma$ changes monotony, as it is the case for longer races, then another maximal force arc is not excluded at the end of the race.
+This is why for longer races, at the end of the race, $\sigma$ is a decreasing function of time, and the velocity increases again: this is the final sprint.

+{ Let us point out that this complex behaviour of the 800m race, had not been captured by other mathematical modeling: after the initial acceleration, Keller's model leads to a constant velocity and Ward Smith \cite{WS1} or Reardon \cite{reardon} to a decreasing velocity, while the reality of the race is more involved.}

+When the duration of the race is longer than 3mn, the maximal value $\bar \sigma$ of $\dot{VO2}$ is reached, $\sigma$ is a decreasing function of time at the end of the race, or an increasing linear function of energy, and therefore, (\ref{eqv}) implies that $v$ is increasing again.